Sedgefield (Charlotte neighborhood): Mass transit

-The only Light Rail in the city runs through Sedgefield and connects its residents with the Inner City/Uptown.
+The only light rail in the city runs through Sedgefield and connects its residents with the Inner City/Uptown.
 It is called LYNX blue line and Sedgefield's LYNX stop is New Bern Station.

-Yet, Sedgefield remains one of Charlotte's most walk-able neighborhoods.
+Sedgefield has been deemed one of Charlotte's most walkable neighborhoods.

 Roads

-Park Road and South Blvd. are major thoroughfares leading into and out of Charlotte.
+Park Road and South Boulevard are major thoroughfares leading into and out of Charlotte.

-Sedgefield Park serves as a Pedestrian connection to bordering Dilworth.
+Sedgefield Park serves as a pedestrian connection to bordering Dilworth.

 Parks

-Nearby Freedom Park is Charlotte's most popular 98 acres Public Park.
+Sedgefield is home to two parks operated by the Mecklenburg County Parks and Recreation Department: Sedgefield Park and EB Moore Park.
+Sedgefield Park is located off Elmhurst Road on the northern edge of the neighborhood and is a popular getaway spot for locals.
+Often referred to as the "butterfly park" due to its uniquely designed walking path, it has a playground, a pavilion, one tennis court, and a half basketball court.
+The annual Sedgefest event, organized by the Sedgefield Neighborhood Association, is held at this park, typically in May.
+EB Moore Park is located on the southeastern edge of the neighborhood on Marsh Road and features two tennis courts, a full size soccer field, a pavilion, and a playground.
+The Sedgefield neighborhood is also within walking distance of Freedom Park, which is Charlotte's most popular 98 acre public park.
 It is the location of various events throughout the year, including the famous Festival in the Park.

-Beautiful Sedgefield Park is a popular get away spot for locals.
-It has tennis courts, basketball courts, and a playground.

-Education, Places of Faith and Economy
+Education, places of faith and economy

 School system

 Residents of Sedgefield attend Charlotte-Mecklenburg Schools, including Myers Park High School.

-Sedgefield is also home to Sedgefield Middle and Sedgefield Elementary School.

-The private Holy Trinity Catholic Middle School is located on Park Rd.
+Sedgefield is also home to Sedgefield Middle and Sedgefield Montessori Elementary School.
+The private Holy Trinity Catholic Middle School is located on Park Road.

 Library

-Charlotte Mecklenburg Library is located at the South West Corner of Sedgefield.
+Charlotte Mecklenburg Library is located at the southwest corner of Sedgefield.

 Churches

-Main churches in the neighborhood are Sedgefield United Methodist Church and Jehovah's Witnesses.
+The main churches in the neighborhood are Sedgefield United Methodist Church and Jehovah's Witnesses.